How to apply to the Nature Heritage Fund

 - projects which are ordinarily the responsibility of local government

-- restoration projects, or administration/management of projects.
+- restoration projects, administration/staffing/management of projects.

 Preparing your application